 The wonderful thing about third wave coffee—aside from the amazing beverage itself—is how ethical it’s making the industry.
 With specialty coffee’s focus on origin, we know that we’re helping coffee-producing countries with every delicious cup we consume.
+But what about the waste produced?

-Except, it turns out that coffee production isn’t actually that green.
+It turns out that coffee production isn’t actually that green.
 In fact, it generates a significant amount of water pollution, damaging coffee-producing countries’ water sources and leading to a loss of profit for manufacturers.

 According to the Specialty Coffee Association of America (SCAA), waste water from the water milling processing of coffee has been found to contaminate up to 40 times more water than your average urban sewer wastage.
 This level of wastage has a huge impact.